-Vienna Game Chess Opening: Winning Strategies and Tactics
+The Surprise Vienna Game Chess Opening: Tactics and Strategy

 Learn the Vienna Game: Surprise Value, Minimal Theory, Traps, Maximized Tactics- Hidden Strategies After 1. e4 e5 2.
 Nc3